bhaddacak/bhaddacak.github.io/_pages/platform4.md

 - [Pāli Platform: The Official Manual](/ppman){:target="\_blank"} <svg class="icon"><use xlink:href="/assets/fontawesome/custom.svg#file-pdf"></use></svg>

 The manual still lags behind the development, but some information is relevant.
 An up-to-date revision will be launched after the program is stable for a while.

+### Tutorials

+- Presentations for a quick learning and workshops can be found in the release's assets
+- Some tutorial videos can be found at [YouTube](https://www.youtube.com/@Bhaddacak){:target="\_blank"}
+- Difficult points worthy for tutorials should be suggested to the author

 ![Pāli Platform 4's main screen](/assets/images/platform4-main.png)